figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_QUERY.md

 }
 ```

-## 🥳 Enjoy the result of your work
+## 🥳 Now see the results of the query

-Now, it's time to enjoy the result of your work!
+Now, it's time to see the query in action!
 Click on the button on the right, and say hello to the DIDs!

 > Note - if you don't see 5 entries it's because the contract is new and there haven't been more than 5 registrations yet.
 There should be at least one.